“Hire for attitude, train for skill.”

 When you’re conducting critical technology projects, you need to have the required talent with the right skills or the projects likely will fail.
 This means that it’s imperative to identify any potential points of failure from a workforce planning or staff allocation perspective, especially within your IT department.
 After all, you can’t afford for these projects to fail.

-For effective workforce planning of your tech resources, consider following these three steps.
+For effective smart workforce planning of your tech resources, consider following these three steps.

 - Perform an inventory of your company’s in-house technical expertise and experience.
 Knowing which skills and competencies your tech team members have enabled to you both allocate them effectively, and to identify any needed or lacking skills.